Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Do you want to disable the screen options button in WordPress?

-The screen options button allows you to show and hide elements on different pages throughout the WordPress admin area.
+The screen options button allows users to show and hide elements on different pages throughout the WordPress dashboard.
+However, if you share the dashboard with others, then this button can cause problems, especially if someone accidentally hides an important setting.

 In this article, we will show you how to disable the screen options button in WordPress.